IsaacScript/isaacscript/docs/basic-javascript.md

 - 15 (normal)
 - 30 (double)

 This means that we can get even more specific with our map definition by using an `enum`.
-Unlike Lua, TypeScript has an built-in `enum` data type.
+Unlike Lua, TypeScript has a built-in `enum` data type.

 ```typescript
 enum ItemPrice {